How to compare BT, Sky and Virgin TV

 In fact, they compare something like this.

-If you're not interested in either, just paying for a Freeview box will be much better value (more on choosing between pay TV and Freeview here).
+People who aren't interested in either bundling services or the fancier hardware will find paying for a straight Freeview box much better value.
+There's more on choosing between pay TV and Freeview here.

-Note that the channel count above doesn't include HD or premium channels: sports channels like Sky Sports, ESPN, team channels and movie channels are extra.
+Note that the basic channel counts above don't include HD or the premium channels such as Sky Sports, team channels, and movie channels.

-As we mention above, to get Sky Sports or ESPN from BT customers will need Infinity broadband.
+As mentioned above, to get Sky Sports or the live Sky Cinema channels from BT, customers must take Infinity broadband.

 Getting the best value for money

-So, as you can see, it's not really as easy as ABC.
-Once you get into the details the providers are tricky to compare precisely side by side.
+So it's not really as easy as ABC.
+Once we get into the details the providers are tricky to compare like for like.

-We think a better strategy is to home in on the stuff you really want and get the best value for money you can.
+We think a better strategy is to home in on which services are most important, then aim for the best value for money.
 Here's how.